syncfusion-content/flutter-docs/Flutter/calendar/month-view.md

 ---
 layout: post
-title: Month view of Syncfusion Flutter Calendar
+title: Month and agenda view of Syncfusion Flutter Calendar | Scheduler
 description: Learn how to customize the Calendar month view settings and its appearance in SfCalendar widget in Flutter
 platform: flutter
 control: SfCalendar